 During the year under review the Company has not issued shares with differentialvoting rights bonus shares and sweat equity shares.

-As you are aware your company had stopped acceptance of deposits from the public sinceFY 2009-10.
-Your company had converted itself into a non-deposit taking Category B'NBFC.
-During FY 2016-17 the Company has not accepted deposits as per Chapter V of the Act..
+As you are aware your Company had stopped acceptance of deposits from the public sinceFY 2009-10.
+Your Company had converted itself into a non-deposit taking Category B'NBFC.
+During FY 2020-21 the Company has not accepted deposits as per Chapter V of the Act.

 28. COMPLIANCE WITH NBFC REGULATIONS

 Your Company has complied with all the regulatory provisions of the Reserve Bank ofIndia applicable to Non-Banking Financial Company - Systemically Important Non-Deposittaking Company.

 31. EMPLOYEE STOCK OPTION SCHEME (ESOS)